-Go to a Sporting Event
+Go to a Sporting Event in Milwaukee

 - Milwaukee Bucks – The Milwaukee Bucks is an NBA professional basketball team whose stadium is the Fiserv Forum in downtown Milwaukee.
 You can find out more about the Milwaukee Bucks and their schedule by clicking here.

-- Milwaukee Admirals – The Milwaukee Admirals is a professional ice hockey team in the American Hockey League and they play in Milwaukee at the University of Wisconsin–Milwaukee Panther Arena.
+- Milwaukee Admirals – The Milwaukee Admirals is a professional ice hockey team in the American Hockey League, and they play in Milwaukee at the University of Wisconsin–Milwaukee Panther Arena.
 You can find out more about the Milwaukee Admirals and their schedule by clicking here,

-Explore the Lakefront Area
+Explore Milwaukee’s Lakefront Area

 Here are some fun things you can explore on the Milwaukee Lakefront:

 - Veterans Park – Veterans Park is a small lagoon that connects the city of Milwaukee to Lake Michigan.
 Throughout the summer months, they host a lot of even events.
 They have bicycles for rent so you can explore the Oak Leaf Trail by bike or paddleboat to paddle around the lagoon.
 This area is also popular for kite flying.
 You can find out more about Veterans Park by clicking here.

 - Bradford Beach – Bradford Beach is a public beach in downtown Milwaukee that has lifeguards during the summer months.
 Also, during the summer, beach volleyball leagues play on the beach throughout the summer months.
 You can find out more about Bradford Beach by clicking here.